fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 ![FortiADC Kubernetes Controller Overview](https://github.com/fortiWeb-fortiADC/fortiadc-kubernetes-controller/blob/main/figures/fadc-k8s-controller-overview.png?raw=true)

-The FortiADC Kubernetes Controller manages both standard Kubernetes Ingress resources and Fortinet-defined VirtualServer custom resources.
+The FortiADC Kubernetes Controller manages both standard Kubernetes Ingress resources and Fortinet-defined custom resources (such as VirtualServer, RemoteServer, and Host).
 It enables you to control FortiADC configurations directly from within Kubernetes.
 The controller runs as a container within a pod deployed in your Kubernetes cluster.
 The list below outlines the major functionalities of the FortiADC Kubernetes Controller:

- - To list and watch Ingress/Custom resource related resources, such as Ingress, Fortinet-defined VirtualServer, Service, Node, Pod and Secret.
+ - To list and watch Ingress/Custom resource related resources, such as Ingress, VirtualServer, RemoteServer, Host, Service, Node, Pod and Secret.
- - To convert Ingress/Fortinet-defined VirtualServer related resources to FortiADC objects, such as virtual server, content routing, real server pool, and more.
+ - To convert Ingress/Fortinet-defined custom resources related resources to FortiADC objects, such as virtual server, content routing, real server pool, and more.
- - To handle Add/Update/Delete events for watched Ingress/Fortinet-defined VirtualServer resources and automatically implement corresponding actions on FortiADC.
+ - To handle Add/Update/Delete events for watched Ingress/Fortinet-defined custom resources and automatically implement corresponding actions on FortiADC.

  ![Ingress](https://github.com/fortiWeb-fortiADC/fortiadc-kubernetes-controller/blob/main/figures/fad-k8s-controller-flow.png?raw=true)

-Kubernetes Ingress is an API resource that manages external access to cluster services, typically HTTP/HTTPS traffic, providing features like load balancing, SSL termination, and name-based virtual hosting.
+The FortiADC Kubernetes Controller integrates Kubernetes native routing with FortiADC’s advanced traffic management and security features like WAF, antivirus scanning, and DoS protection—helping secure web services inside the cluster.

-The VirtualServer custom resource extends the standard Ingress model, enabling more comprehensive utilization of FortiADC’s virtual server features by allowing detailed parameters to be specified directly in the resource specification.
-Moreover, The VirtualServer custom resource version v1alpha2 supports not only Layer 7 (HTTP/HTTPS) but also Layer 4 (TCP/UDP) servers in Kubernetes.
+The VirtualServer custom resource (v1alpha2) extends the standard Ingress by supporting both Layer 7 (HTTP/HTTPS) and Layer 4 (TCP/UDP) traffic, and allows detailed configuration of FortiADC virtual server features.

-The FortiADC Kubernetes Controller bridges Kubernetes native routing capabilities with FortiADC’s advanced traffic management and security features such as Web Application Firewall (WAF), Antivirus Scanning, and Denial of Service (DoS) prevention to protect the web server resources in the Kubernetes cluster, enabling seamless integration of both.
+The RemoteServer and Host custom resource allow detailed configuration of FortiADC GLB features.
+The RemoteServer supports managing both FortiADC instances and third-party servers.
+The Host provides a DNS-based solution to distribute network traffic to multiple servers across geographic regions.

-Other features such as health check, traffic log management, and FortiView on FortiADC facilitates the management of the Kubernetes ingress and the VirtualServer custom resources.
+Additional features such as health checks, traffic log management, and FortiView enhance visibility and manageability of both Ingress and VirtualServer resources.

 ## Supported Release and Version